great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_regex_based_column_map_expectations.md

 Great Expectations will use these values to tell your Custom Expectation to apply your specified regex as a <TechnicalTag tag="metric" text="Metric"/> to be utilized in validating your data.

 This is all that you need to define for now.
-The `ColumnMapRegexExpectation` class has built-in logic to handle all the machinery of data validation, including standard parameters like `mostly`, generation of Validation Results, etc.
+The `RegexBasedColumnMapExpectation` class has built-in logic to handle all the machinery of data validation, including standard parameters like `mostly`, generation of Validation Results, etc.

 <details>
   <summary>Other parameters</summary>